Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Impressive Imperial War Museum| ©commons

-Despite not being a typical museum dedicated to art, the Imperial War Museum is one of the most impressive visits that can be made in London for history buffs.
+Despite not being the typical museum dedicated to art, the Imperial War is one of the most impressive visits that can be made in London for history buffs.
 Its building houses some 800,000 objects related to the history of modern warfare.

 This military museum opened its doors in 1920, after the end of the First World War.
 After being located in two different sites, in 1936 it moved to its current location in the Southwark district.